I could laugh and play

 1. Ice-olation 2.
 We Still Drink The Old Ways 3.
 Forsaken World 4.
 Rockstars No. 1 5.
 The Beauty And The Beast 6.
 Blue Rage - Black Redemption 7.
 Frankfurt: We Need More Beer 8.
 Metaltometal 9.
 Dirty Digger 10.
 Shaken Not Stirred

-Just when you thought that an overkill of Tankard albums was already reached, the band go and release The Beauty And The Beer, yet another chapter in their musical (mis)adventures in beer-soaked thrash metal.
+Just when you thought that an overkill of Tankard albums had been already reached, the band go and release The Beauty And The Beer, yet another chapter in their musical adventures in beer-soaked thrash metal.
 It is no use to try to find any novel comments about this one, as everything that can be said about Tankard's music must have been said countless times already.
-As a small positive surprise, this album does appear to reach back to the old times, and these songs are not nearly as dull as previously.
+As a small positive surprise, this release does appear to reach back to the old times, and these songs are not nearly as dull as previously.
 Also the instruments sound more balanced - the guitar in particular is not as blatantly in your face as it did on Beast Of Bourbon, for example.
-The Beauty And The Beer is still practically the same album that Tankard have been releasing for twenty years with only minor variations, but at least it is now done better than a couple of times in the immediate past.
+The Beauty And The Beer is still practically the same album that Tankard have been releasing for twenty years with only minor changes, but at least it is now done better than the last couple of times in the immediate past.

 TANKARD - Thirst